NVIDIA/spark-rapids-benchmarks/nds/README.md

 ### Convert CSV to Parquet or Other data sources

 To do the data conversion, the `nds_transcode.py` need to be submitted as a Spark job.
-User can leverage the [spark-submit-template](./spark-submit-template) utilty to simpify the submission.
+User can leverage the [spark-submit-template](./spark-submit-template) utility to simplify the submission.
-The utility requires a pre-defined [template file](./convert_submit_gpu.template)where user needs to put necessary Spark configurations.
-Either user can submit the `nds_transcode.py` directly to spark with arbitary Spark parameters.
+The utility requires a pre-defined [template file](./convert_submit_gpu.template) where user needs to put necessary Spark configurations.
+Either user can submit the `nds_transcode.py` directly to spark with arbitrary Spark parameters.

-Parquet and Orc are supported for output data foramt at present.
+Parquet and Orc are supported for output data format at present.

 User can also specify `--tables` to convert specific table or tables.
 See argument details below.